St0lenThunda/FreelanceScripts/package_toolkit/README.md

 > - Packages everything into an `output/freelance_toolkit.zip` archive.
 >
 > Intended as a learning resource: code is heavily commented to explain each step and concept.
-### Use Cases
-- Generate deliverables for clients or marketplaces
-- Create backups or releases
-- Bundle scripts for tutorials or training

 ## Exclusion Rules